 Quit wasting your time doing paid surveys.
 You will make a dollar or two a day.
 If you want to get paid fairly for your time, start doing some writing tasks.
-These will award you anywhere from $5 to $50 an hour depending on your skill level.
+Depending on your skill level, these will award you anywhere from $5 to $50 an hour.

 In fact, you could make $100,000 a year off of being a writer online!

 Now let us explain if you are currently a freelancer to understand how your earnings could increase dramatically.

 To demonstrate that, let’s do a little exercise.

 I know, I know … you probably think we are just lying … it couldn’t be possible to make $100,000 a year off writing online, but it really is.
 Your earning potential is only limited to understanding your approach to finding work.